0-jam/tf_tutorials/README.md

 ## Troubleshooting

-- If you got `ImportError("Failed to import any qt binding")` while running program that uses Matplotlib, install `pyqt`
+- If you got `ImportError("Failed to import any qt binding")` while running script that uses Matplotlib, install `pyqt`